OWASP/CheatSheetSeries/cheatsheets/Input_Validation_Cheat_Sheet.md

 ### Beware of "special" files

-The upload feature should be using a allow list approach to only allow specific file types and extensions.
+The upload feature should be using a whitelist approach to only allow specific file types and extensions.
 However, it is important to be aware of the following file types that, if allowed, could result in security vulnerabilities:

 - **crossdomain.xml** / **clientaccesspolicy.xml:** allows cross-domain data loading in Flash, Java and Silverlight.
 If permitted on sites with authentication this can permit cross-domain data theft and CSRF attacks.
 Note this can get pretty complicated depending on the specific plugin version in question, so its best to just prohibit files named "crossdomain.xml" or "clientaccesspolicy.xml".
 - **.htaccess** and **.htpasswd:** Provides server configuration options on a per-directory basis, and should not be permitted.
 See [HTACCESS documentation](http://en.wikipedia.org/wiki/Htaccess).